AmericanRedCross/Guides/TranslationWorkflow_LearnOSM/proseWorkflow.md

 ![](https://raw.github.com/AmericanRedCross/Guides/master/TranslationWorkflow_LearnOSM/img/prose_edit05.png)

-- You should recognize various page elements from your review of Markdown
+- When scrolling through the content of a page you should recognize various page elements from your review of Markdown
 - The image below shows image elements
 	- you should not change images or links when translating